Based in Atlanta, GA

 “A holistic view of Earth’s ecosystem is expressed through a musical relationship with environment.”

-Traveling the United States in search of inspiration in our Country’s most wild places Stephen has served as Composer-in-Residence for the Okefenokee N.W.R., the Bob Marshall Wilderness Complex, and participated in Denali N.P.’s monumental Composing in the Wilderness Field Seminar.
+Traveling the United States in search of inspiration from our country’s wildest places, Stephen has served as Composer-in-Residence for Cumberland Island National Seashore, Okefenokee N.W.R., Bob Marshall Wilderness Complex, Red River Gorge Geological Area, Apalachicola N.F., Absaroka Wilderness, and Denali N.P.

 Drosera: the morning dew of sun (2014).
 Performed by Clarinets for Conservation at the Chattahoochee Nature Center, Roswell, GA for the Wilderness Act Performance Series, 2014.